Filip Hološko: Sydney FC

 On 20 July 2015, Sydney FC announced that it had signed Hološko as the club's international marquee on a two-year deal.

 Whilst Sydney struggled in 2015–16, Hološko was a highlight and a fan favourite.
 His work ethic, speed, and goal scoring ability was much appreciated by the Sydney faithful.

 In 2016–17, Hološko teamed up yet again with Bobô, proving clinical together in the A-League, scoring 22 goals between them and several assists.

 On 8 October 2016, Hološko scored Sydney FC's first goal of the A-League campaign, in a 4–0 rout of local rivals Western Sydney Wanderers in the Sydney Derby, and scored a brace the following week against Central Coast Mariners in another 4–0 win.

 Hološko finished the 2016–17 A-League regular season on seven goals, and eight assists as Sydney FC won the Premiership with a record number of points.
 He scored in the Sky Blues' 3–0 semifinal win over Perth Glory, edging him to 5th place on Sydney FC's all time goalscorers list.

 On 22 May 2017, Sydney FC announced that Hološko's contract would not be renewed, and that he had returned to Europe.

 International career

-Hološko came to international attention playing for the Slovakia Under-20 team in the 2003 FIFA World Youth Championship.
-On 3 September 2010, Hološko scored a last-minute goal against Macedonia after a Marek Hamšík assist to help provide a winning start to Slovakia's Euro 2012 qualification campaign.
+On 3 September 2005, Hološko debuted for the Slovak senior squad in a friendly 2–0 home victory over Germany.
+The same year on 16 November, he scored his first goal in a 2006 FIFA World Cup qualification play-off against Spain, ending in a 1–1 draw.